Using Amazon S3 for Static Website Hosting: A Guide

 http://<static-website-bucket-name>.s3-website-<region>.amazonaws.com

-2. To use your custom domain name, you can create a CNAME record in your DNS settings pointing to the endpoint URL of your bucket.
+7. To use your own domain, create a CNAME record in your DNS settings pointing to that endpoint.

-1. Access the Amazon S3 console and generate a new bucket.
+1. Open the S3 console and create a new bucket.

-2. Choose your bucket and navigate to the “Properties” section.
+2. Select your bucket and go to “Properties.”

-3. To enable Static Website Hosting, click “Static website hosting,” then select “Use this bucket to host a website.”
+3. Click “Static website hosting” and choose “Use this bucket to host a website.”

 {